oauth-wg/oauth-selective-disclosure-jwt/main.md

 `HS-CLAIMS` can also be nested deeper to capture more complex objects, as will be shown later.

-The SD-JWT is sent from the issuer to the holder, together with the plain-text claim values, the salt values, and potentially some other information.
+The SD-JWT is sent from the issuer to the holder, together with the mapping of the plain-text claim values, the salt values, and potentially some other information.

 ## Creating a Release

-To release claim values to a verifier, a holder creates a document such as the
+To release to a verifier a subset of SD-JWT claim values, a holder creates a JWS such as the
 following:

 ```